United States Embassy Port-au-Prince, Haiti

 - Proof of relationship between parents: For example, time-stamped photos of the couple together before, during, and after the pregnancy, photos of the U.S. citizen parent with the newborn baby, Western Union money transfer receipts over time, birthday cards, email printouts, lease agreements, bank statements, home utility bills, etc. Proof the couple was together at the time of conception, i.e. passport with entry and exit stamps, etc.

-Once you have all of the above, make an appointment via our website.
+To schedule an appointment to apply for a CRBA, please use our CRBA Portal (Consular Report of Birth Abroad Appointment Request Portal – U. S. Embassy, Port-au-Prince, Haiti) .
 On the day of your appointment at the Embassy, the child and both biological parents should appear in person.
 If the applying parent can’t appear, the Consular Officer can accept an original, completed DS-5507 and DS-3053, signed and notarized by a U.S. Notary Public.
 Although the Embassy in Port-au-Prince strongly prefers both parents attend interviews for Consular Reports of Birth Abroad, as not being able to obtain specific information during the interview may delay processing of the case.

 THIRD PARTY ATTENDANCE AT PASSPORT AND CRBA APPOINTMENT INTERVIEWS